COVID-19: €2 billion Credit Guarantee Scheme Enacted

 What does the legislation do?

 The Act amends the Credit Guarantee Acts 2012 to 2016 by adding a new “Covid-19 credit guarantee scheme” (the “Covid-19 scheme”) to the existing SME credit guarantee schemes.
-The Covid-19 scheme will operate independently of those other schemes and is far more ambitious in its scale and scope.
-The precise functioning of the Covid-19 scheme (which will need to be compliant with the European Commission’s State aid Temporary Framework1) will be set out in forthcoming Ministerial regulations.
+The Covid-19 scheme operates independently of those other schemes and is far more ambitious in its scale and scope.
+The precise functioning of the Covid-19 scheme (which is required to be compliant with the European Commission’s State aid Temporary Framework) is set out in forthcoming Ministerial regulations.1

 What does the scheme do?

 The stated purpose of the Covid-19 scheme is to support the needs of businesses to access additional finance as a result of the Covid-19 crisis.
 This purpose is achieved by enabling the Minister to guarantee up to 80% of credit provided by a “participating finance provider” to a “participating enterprise”, thereby significantly improving the risk profile of credit applications that come within the scheme’s scope.

 The maximum aggregate amount of credit that the Minister can issue guarantees in respect of is €2 billion and the Minister’s maximum aggregate potential liability under such guarantees is €1.6 billion.